Gauravmehra88/MATRASHISHU/MATRASHISHU/CONTIBUTING.md

 # Contribution Guidelines

-👏 Thank you for considering contributing to the development of MediVirtuoso ChatBot!
+👏 Thank you for considering contributing to the development of Matrashishu ChatBot!
 We welcome contributions from the community.

 ## How to Contribute